Land-use planning: History

 Land use planning nearly always requires land use regulation, which typically encompasses zoning.
 Zoning regulates the types of activities that can be accommodated on a given piece of land, as well as the amount of space devoted to those activities, and the ways that buildings may be situated and shaped.

 The ambiguous nature of the term "planning", as it relates to land use, is historically tied to the practice of zoning.
-Zoning in the US came about in the late 19th and early 20th centuries to protect the interests of property owners.
+Zoning in the United States came about in the late 19th and early 20th centuries to protect the interests of property owners.
 The practice was found to be constitutionally sound by the Supreme Court decision of Village of Euclid v.
 Ambler Realty Co. in 1926.
-Soon after, the Standard State Zoning Enabling Act gave authority to the states to regulate land use.
-Even so, the practice remains controversial today.
+Soon after, the model law known as the Standard State Zoning Enabling Act was enacted by many state legislatures, which gave authority to the states and its subdivisions to regulate land use.
+Even so, the practice remains controversial today, particularly in its impact on economic and racial segregation, as some critics argue that zoning has often been used to exclude certain populations from particular neighborhoods.

 The "taking clause" of the Fifth Amendment to the United States Constitution prohibits the government from taking private property for public use without just compensation.
 The case of Dolan v.
 City of Tigard demonstrated the criteria that determine the threshold of what is considered taking.
 One interpretation of the taking clause is that any restriction on the development potential of land through zoning regulation is a "taking".
 A deep-rooted anti-zoning sentiment exists in America, that no one has the right to tell another what he can or cannot do with his land.
 Ironically, although people are often averse to being told how to develop their own land, they tend to expect the government to intervene when a proposed land use is undesirable.